Madeira wine: The OG Patriotic Wine

 What Is Madeira Wine

-What Is Madeira Wine: A Brief History
+What Is Madeira Wine?

-Madeira is made on the Portuguese Madeira Islands off the coast of Africa and is a fortified, maderized (or, intentionally heated), and oxidized wine.
+Madeira is made on the Portuguese Madeira Islands off the coast of Africa (yep) and is a fortified, maderized (or, intentionally heated), and oxidized wine.
 It’s one of the most age-worthy wines on the planet, and it’s virtually indestructible.
-Did you know wines could be indestructible?
-I didn’t!

 Madeira was already incredibly popular by the 16th century and America wanted in.
 But there was a snag.